Harsh28Pandey/Node-JS/backend.md

 - `cluster` means ye ek physical machine hoti hai aur ye karta hai ki hamare system me kitne cpu, ram, storage and etc. hone wali hai voo hame configure karta hai.

 ---

+## CORS (Cross Origin Resource Sharing)

+- `cors` is a security mechanism that allows web servers to tell browsers that resources from a different domain can be shared with your web application

+---